 Lyrics are tricky when it comes to how to format a screenplay, particularly when they have to be matched to action on the screen.
 No screenwriting software has a “lyrics” element.

-An important rule of thumb of screenplay format is that, when done properly, one page of screenplay equals roughly one minute of screen time.
+An important rule of thumb when learning how to write a screenplay is that, when done properly, one page of film script equals roughly one minute of screen time.

 Emphasis on roughly.